JoshOrndorff/utxo-workshop/README.md

 4. Open [Polkadot JS](https://polkadot.js.org/apps/#/settings), making sure the client is connected to your local node by going to Settings > General, and selecting `Local Node` in the `remote node` dropdown.

-5. **Declare the custom datatypes in PolkadotJS**, since the JS client cannot authomatically infer this from the UTXO module.
+5. **Declare the custom datatypes in PolkadotJS**, since the JS client cannot automatically infer this from the UTXO module.
 Go to Settings > Developer tab and paste in the following JSON:

 ```json
 {